 The train made its inaugural journey from Bangkok to Singapore in September 1993.
 It is the first train ever to transport passengers direct from Singapore and Kuala Lumpur to Bangkok.
-Prior to its launch, passengers would have to transfer trains when crossing the border between Malaysia railways to Thailand railways (or vice versa) as the railroads were built and maintained separately.
+Before its launch, passengers would have to transfer trains when crossing the border between Malaysia railways to Thailand railways (or vice versa) as the railroads were built and maintained separately.
 An agreement was reached in summer 1991 between Eastern & Oriental Express, Malaysia railways, and Thailand railways to allow a single train to travel the full distance.
-Accommodation on the train is simply superb – behind the glossy green and cream livery of this luxury train are interiors full of intriguing details and romance.
-Intricate marquetry, fine fabrics, and vintage touches will leave you breathless.
+Accommodation on the train is merely superb – behind the bright green and cream livery of this luxury train are interiors full of intriguing details and romance.
+Intricate marquetry, delicate fabrics, and vintage touches will leave you breathless.

 Rovos Rail, Southern Africa

-With perseverance, this family-run business launched its first overnight journey with a seven-coach train to what was then the Eastern Transvaal and have through the years expanded exponentially.
+With perseverance, this family-run business launched its first overnight journey with a seven-coach train to what was then the Eastern Transvaal and have, through the years, expanded exponentially.
 Rovos Rail now offers eight trips around Southern Africa with more trains that can accommodate 72 passengers.
-Journeys range from 48 hours to 15 days with the newest route, Trail of Two Oceans, successfully completing its maiden voyage on August 2019 from Dar es Salaam to Lobito in Angola and back again.
+Journeys range from 48 hours to 15 days with the newest route, Trail of Two Oceans, completing its maiden voyage in August 2019 from Dar es Salaam to Lobito in Angola and back again.

-A maximum of 72 guests are accommodated in three variations of suites onboard Rovos Rail.
+A maximum of 72 guests is accommodated in three variations of suites on board Rovos Rail.
 Meals are served in one sitting only in the dining cars and are complemented by a selection of fine South African wines.
 Traditional dishes are prepared with the freshest ingredients, with proudly South African fare like game and milk tart on the menu.

 The Ghan, Australia, Australia

 From the moment you step aboard The Ghan, you can feel it.
 You are embarking on the trip of a lifetime, a folkloric journey.
-The incredible kilometer-long train that transports you on two different journeys – Darwin to Adelaide and Adelaide to Darwin is a 360° travel experience melding fine food and wine, amazing excursions, sumptuous comfort, and wonderful camaraderie.
+The incredible kilometer-long train that transports you on two different adventures – Darwin to Adelaide and Adelaide to Darwin is a 360° travel experience melding excellent food and wine, fantastic excursions, sumptuous comfort, and wonderful camaraderie.